alegomez1/MDLive-Project/README.md

 The endpoints for the server are meant to return JSON data depending on the parameters passed to it, and what queries they contain.
 For example, if a user wants to see all available data items, they can navigate to /apps.
 If more specificity is needed, parameters can be passed in the URL.
 These parameters were sorted in the following manner:

 - Check to see if rangeBy is set to id or name
+- Run if statements to check for cases when certain queries are undefined or greater than the permitted values
 - Run a switch statement, with the cases being id or name
 - Narrow the items being searched for by start and end values
 - Add those items to a new array which is displayed in JSON format